“I’ve got plants in bad places, where the swimming pool splashes and the septic tank chases the nutrients away…”

 Near Foundations

-Bob Brown, Pool & Hot Tub Alliance, a Rosie-Certified Partner, explains there is no set rule on how far away from the house a flower bed or tree should be, but it is important to keep the potential impact in mind when designing landscaping.
+Bob Brown, Owner of Arizona Foundation Solutions, a Rosie on the House Certified Partner, explains there is no set rule on how far away from the house a flower bed or tree should be, but it is important to keep the potential impact in mind when designing landscaping.

 Landscaping, irrigation, and drainage play a significant role in the overall performance of your home’s foundation.
 Trees and other plants pull moisture from the soil under the foundations, which can cause settlement.
 Irrigated grass is typically overwatered and can potentially induce heaving.
 You can waterproof a foundation and line flower beds to minimize the potential impact.